— We take our content seriously. This article was written by a real person at BREL.

 2. You need to do whatever it is you need to do to waive your conditions

-If your offer was conditional on a financing or home inspection condition, you’ll need to get busy and take the necessary steps so that you can waive the conditions within the specified time period.
+If your offer was conditional on a financing or home inspection condition, you’ll need to get busy and take the necessary steps to waive the conditions within the specified time period.

 3. You need to tell your lender